wapm-packages/JSC.js/README.md

 The JavaScript engine that powers Safari.

-You can install JavaScriptCore with:
+You can install JavaScriptCore with [wapm](https://wapm.io/help/install):

 ```bash
 wapm install -g jsc